The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

-Everybody expected the players to vote on their deal yesterday, as the owners have their owners meeting in Atlanta today.
+Everybody expected the players to vote on their deal yesterday as the owners have their owners' meeting in Atlanta today.

-Everybody looking at today, and now the leaks are all over the place about a deal between Boehner and Obama on a grand budget deal to raise the debt ceiling.
+And now the leaks are all over the place about a deal between Boehner and Obama on a grand budget deal to raise the debt ceiling.

-And I have to tell you, folks, that no 10-year plan is going to be upheld a year from now.
+And I have to tell you, folks, no 10-year plan is going to be upheld a year from now.

 Next year, Congress will do another budget.

-This is all it's the same old thing.
+This is all, it's the same old thing.

-A 10-year deal is not a you know this.
+A 10-year deal is not a, you know this.

 Welcome back.

-Rushlin Ball behind the golden EIB microphone in Los Angeles today.
+Rush Limbaugh behind the golden EIB microphone in Los Angeles today.

-And that it's it's it's clear that the tone of the phone calls being received up there is not hunky dory and favorable, and leader Cantor wants everybody to know he's got no part of this.
+And it's clear that the tone of the phone calls being received up there is not hunky-dory and favorable.

-Now here's the question, folks.
+Now, here's the question, folks.

 He can come out and say that this is all not true.